wso2/docs-choreo-dev/en/docs/developer-portal/manage-application.md

 ### Refresh Token Grant

-A refresh token is a token that you can obtain when your current access token is expired or when you need a new access token.
+A refresh token is a token that you can use to get a new access token when your current access token is expired or when you need a new access token.
 You can use the refresh token grant type for this purpose.
 Issuing a refresh token is optional for the authorization server.
 If the authorization server issues a refresh token, it includes it in the response with the access token.
 You can use this refresh token and send it to the authorization server to obtain a new access token.
 Choreo's default authorization server, Asgardeo, issues refresh tokens for all other grant types other than the **client credentials** grant type, as recommended by the OAuth 2.0 specification.

 !!! note

     - Keep your refresh token private, similar to the access token.
-    - The process to get a new access token requires no user interaction.
+    - The process to get a new access token using the Refresh Token grant type requires no user interaction.

 ### Token Exchange Grant